Tinerou/Obsidian-Vault/files/SeattleU/UCOR/PhilosophyOfTheHumanPerson/08_Science_and_Religion_Plantiga.md

 "What is not consistent with Christian belief, however, is the claim that this process of evolution is *unguided* - that neither God nor anyone else had a hand in guiding, directing, orchestrating, or shaping it".
 - A universe with or without design
-Plantiga argues against Dawkins argument of, evolution revealing a universe without design.
+Plantinga argues against Dawkins argument of, evolution revealing a universe without design.

 By using scientific secularism, Dennett and Dawkins actually are going against methodological naturalism, because they are showing their subjective beliefs.
 Therefore, making their claim *unscientific*.